 Be especially aware of any visibility problems for the public.
 Are you around a bend or on the other side of a hill?
 Are trees obscuring you from approaching drivers?

 Realize that traffic hazards can change during the course of the job.
 Traffic volume can increase during rush hour.
 The sun can set, decreasing visibility especially during winter months here in Alberta.
-A sudden rain or snow can make roads slick and might put you in a more dangerous situation than when you started.
+Sudden rain or snow can make roads slick and might put you in a more dangerous situation than when you started.

 Have a plan in mind before setting up at the work site.
 The foreman generally takes on the responsibility for the traffic control plan if a lane needs to be shut down.

 On really busy roads and highways or in situations where the hydrovac truck is blocking an entire lane, it might be necessary to have traffic control people stopping or rerouting traffic and creating a barrier.
-Make sure you’re communicating with your traffic control personnel when you move from one dig site to the next so that everyone is on the same page regarding stopping traffic, moving cones and signs, and walking on the traffic side of the truck.
+Make sure you’re communicating with your traffic control personnel when you move from one dig location to the next so that everyone is on the same page regarding stopping traffic, moving cones and signs, and walking on the traffic side of the truck.

 Finally, if you’re working at night, it might be necessary to bring in industrial flood-lights.